José Luis Rodríguez Zapatero: Withdrawal from Iraq

 One of the first measures he carried out as soon as he took office was to withdraw every Spanish soldier fighting in Iraq, calling the invasion of that country "an error based on lies".
 In less than a month, his nation's 1,300 troops were withdrawn from Iraq.
 This drew criticism from the right, who held the view that he was ceding to the pressure of the terrorists who attacked Spain.
 However, it was a measure announced by him before the general elections and supported by the majority of Spanish population.

 Domestic policy

 Much of Zapatero's work has been on social issues, including gender-motivated violence and discrimination, divorce and same-sex marriage.
 The most recent social issue tackled has been the Dependency Law, a plan to regulate help and resources for people in dire need of them, and who cannot provide for themselves and must rely on others on a daily basis.
 Zapatero has also made it clear that he values funding of research and development and higher education and believes them to be essential for Spain's economic competitiveness.
 At the same time, he increased the minimum wage and pursued other socialist policies.
-Scholarships were made available to all, and young adults received rent subsidies called “emancipation” money.
-The elderly got stipends for nursing care, mothers got €2,500 for the birth of a child, and toddlers attended free nurseries.
-Legislation against domestic abuse was introduced, together with a law under which people who are dependent (for reasons such as having a disability) are entitled to a state pension.
-To safeguard dependents, a board was established that estimates for each person based on their disability what they are entitled to, as a right.
-Equally, people required to stay at home to look after the disabled are entitled to a dependency salary.
-In regards to migrants, 700,000 were granted amnesty in the first year of the Zapatero Government.
-Steps were also taken to address the vulnerability of people on temporary work contracts, making it more difficult for employers to fire at will and easier for workers to get mortgages.